Robert L. Carter: Civic and legal involvement

 Carter was a member of Alpha Phi Alpha fraternity, and a co-founder of the National Conference of Black Lawyers.
 He served as a member of numerous bar and court-appointed committees, and was associated with a very wide array of educational institutions, organizations and foundations.

 Resignation from NAACP

-In 1968, Carter, along with his entire legal staff, resigned in protest from the NAACP after the organization fired attorney Lewis Steel for criticizing the Supreme Court in a The New York Times Magazine piece.
+In 1968, Carter, along with his entire legal staff, resigned in protest from the NAACP after the organization fired attorney Lewis M. Steel for criticizing the Supreme Court in a The New York Times Magazine piece.
 Carter believed that the NAACP board fired Steel because it felt the legal department was taking on cases that were too controversial.
 Carter then worked at Columbia University's Urban Center, and joined the New York law firm of Poletti, Freidin, Prashker, Feldman & Gartner.

 Judicial career

 On June 15, 1972, upon the recommendation of United States Senator Jacob Javits, President Richard Nixon nominated Carter to a seat on the United States District Court for the Southern District of New York vacated by Judge Thomas Francis Croake.
 The United States Senate confirmed Carter on July 21, 1972, and he received his commission on July 25, 1972.
 He assumed senior status on December 31, 1986, and continued serving in that capacity until his death on January 3, 2012.